A retiring allowance (also called "severance pay") is an amount paid to an employee on:

 - retirement (in this case, the amount must be paid on or after retirement of the employee, in recognition of the employee's long service).

-A retiring allowance may include an amount refunded for sick leave accumulated but not used before the employee's resignation or retirement, an amount paid for damages plus interest, or an indemnity in lieu of notice.
+A retiring allowance can be an amount refunded for sick leave accumulated but not used before the employee's resignation or retirement, an amount paid for damages plus interest, or an indemnity in lieu of notice.

 - 15% (if the payment does not exceed $5,000); or